Rashes in babies and children

-A fever with bright red rash on both cheeks can be slapped cheek syndrome.
-Your child may have a cold and the rash can spread to the body.
+A fever and a bright-red rash on both cheeks can be slapped cheek syndrome.
+Your child may have a cold, and the rash can spread to the body.

 It usually clears up within a week.
 Children's paracetamol can bring down a fever.